Row of townhouses in Virginia, showcasing the neighborhood's architecture and landscaping.

 3. Find A Mortgage Lender

-Before you make an offer on a townhouse, you should consider getting preapproved for a mortgage.
-An approval letter from a mortgage lender can help cement your house budget and show sellers that you have the means to complete the transaction.
+Before making an offer on a townhouse, you should consider getting preapproved for a mortgage.
+An approval letter from a mortgage lender can help cement your house budget and show sellers you have the financial means to complete the transaction.

 You can also compare several types of mortgages to find the best home loan for your needs.
-For example, if you’re a first-time home buyer, you may want to consider an FHA loan, which has less stringent financial requirements than some other mortgages.
+For example, if you’re a first-time home buyer, you may want to consider an FHA loan, which comes with less stringent financial requirements than some other mortgages.

 If you have a solid credit score, a conventional loan may be a good option.
-Conventional mortgage loans often require a down payment ranging anywhere from 3% – 20%.
+Conventional mortgage loans may require a down payment that’s as little as 3% of the purchase price.
+You’ll need to make a down payment of at least 20% to avoid paying private mortgage insurance (PMI), though.

 4. Make An Offer

-With a mortgage approval letter in hand, you can finally start touring townhomes in your desired neighborhoods.
-Keep in mind that different communities may offer different amenities.
-Make sure to compare the costs and benefits of each property before making a home offer.
+With a mortgage approval letter in hand, you can finally start touring townhomes in the neighborhoods that interest you.
+Keep in mind that amenities vary by community.
+Make sure to compare the costs and benefits of each property before making a home purchase offer.

 5. Close On The Home

-After the seller accepts your offer, you can relax and let your lender take over.
-In the coming weeks, the home will be appraised – and if you include a home inspection contingency – it will be inspected.
+Once a seller has accepted your offer, the home will need to be appraised – and if you included a home inspection contingency in your purchase agreement – the house will be inspected.

-However, you should stay in contact with your loan officer in case they need you to answer any questions the underwriter may have.
-From there, your lender will make the final decision on approving the mortgage so you can close on your new home.
+Meanwhile, it’s best to stay in contact with your lender and quickly answer any questions the mortgage underwriter may have.
+From there, as long as all goes according to plan, your lender will issue you a final mortgage approval so you can close on your new home.

 A townhouse is a unique type of home that offers many of the benefits of condos and single-family home living.
-A townhome is a good compromise for potential buyers who want more freedom than they would have with a condo, but don’t want to deal with the upkeep of a detached single-family house.
+A townhome is often a good compromise for potential buyers who want more freedom than they would have with a condo but don’t want to deal with the upkeep that a detached single-family house requires.

-Before buying a home, it’s important to consider all your housing needs and do your research to decide what will work best for you.
-It’s always a good idea to consult a real estate agent if you’re unsure whether a townhome is the right choice for you.
+Before buying a home, it’s important to consider all your housing needs and decide what will work best for you.
+It’s always smart to consult a real estate agent if you’re unsure whether a townhome is your most suitable option.

 Ready to buy a home?
 Get started online today with Rocket Mortgage.